José Castelo Branco: Comments regarding rape

+In May 2024, the socialite took part in an online debate on Cdk, organised by the controversial businessman Miguel Milhão - known for his conservative political positions and owner of Prozis (whose products Castelo Branco promotes online) - on the subject of homosexuality.
+In this debate, which also included far-right and anti-LGBT activist Afonso Gonçalves - who in 2023 had disrupted LGBT events in Évora and Lisbon by shouting with a megaphone.
+Castelo Branco again made controversial statements regarding the sexual abuse of minors, claiming that '[a] child is sensual, a child likes to sit on an adult's lap'.
+Before that, José Castelo Branco was called a 'pedophile' by another far-right figure, former judge Rui Fonseca e Castro, who didn't provide any justification or evidence for the accusation.

-Domestic violence allegations (2024)
+Domestic violence allegations

 On April 20, 2024, his wife, Betty Grafstein, was admitted to CUF Cascais hospital, after an alleged fall, with injuries to her body, including a fractured femur.
 However, on May 2, 2024, the socialite reported her husband to health professionals for alleged acts of domestic violence.
 As a result of the accusations, Castelo Branco was arrested by the GNR in the Estoril area and taken to the Sintra Court on the morning of May 7, 2024, shortly before being directed to TVI, to be interviewed on Dois às 10, a morning format where he would be talking to Cristina Ferreira and Cláudio Ramos about the matter.
 Castelo Branco was legally prevented from being less than a kilometer away from where his wife was and from contacting her.
 On May 24, an electronic ankle bracelet was placed.

+In May 2024, the Feira Group, owner of the Feira dos Sofás brand, announced a few days later that it had broken off its advertising partnership with the socialite due to the accusations.
+The day after the accusations reached the media, a video was published in which José Castelo Branco slaps Pedro Pico, a public figure who is currently the tenant of the Sintra house belonging to Grafstein and where she lived for several years with José Castelo Branco.
+This happened after Pedro Pico said that José Castelo Branco had hit Betty Grafstein.

 In early June 2024, Grafstein's son Roger Basile took his mother back to the United States.
-Therefore, later in the same month, the electronic ankle bracelet was removed from the defendant.
+Later in the same month, the electronic ankle bracelet was removed from the defendant.